DATAMATH CALCULATOR MUSEUM

 |AC-Adapter:||Origin of manufacture:||El Salvador|

-stylish Business Card looks different to all but one Texas Instruments products you
+stylish Business Card looks different to all but two Texas Instruments products

 know.
-It is the rare sibbling of the TI-1760 DataCard
+It is the rare sibling of the TI-1760 DataCard

 introduced in 1979.
 Main difference is the additional row of keys and the

-Dismantling the Business Card reveals a design very similar to the TI-1760 DataCard.
-No doubts that this cutie uses a calculator chip of the TP0320 family instead the TP0311 of the Basic-line.
-You know the TP0320 calculator chip from products like:
+Dismantling this Business Card calculator manufactured end of 1979 in El Salvador reveals a design very similar to the TI-1760 DataCard.
+We have no doubts that this unusual product uses a single-chip calculator circuit of the TP0320 family instead the simplified TP0311 family used with the Basic-line calculators.
+We know the TP0320 calculator chip from products like:

-Super slimline LCD for finance and business Ö with Constant memory* feature.
+Super slimline LCD for finance and business with Constant memory* feature.

 So lightweight and compact that you can take it anywhere.
 Features positive action keys designed to feel right to your fingers.